 Know your lane is something we were always told when we tried to reach too far.
 At least when I was a child and overstepped my boundaries at school or at home.

 The same lessons apply to some extent when it comes to a good news story.
-From a small fundraise to new market expansion, these are newsworthy stories, just not to every media out there.
+From a small fundraise to a new market expansion, these are newsworthy stories, just not to every media out there.

 Small fundraises are rarely covered by media like TechCrunch, but a local technology publication or smaller startup publication might be interested to showcase the success of the brand.
 Knowing how far your story can go will help you save time and resources to be able to maximise the outcome of your PR outreach without wasting time trying to get on the front page of WSJ.